 - Results: Analyze outcomes such as improved project delivery, customer satisfaction, or business impact.

-Compare these results against initial competency mapping to determine growth.
-With platforms like iMocha, you can continuously track learning effectiveness and ROI through detailed analytics.
+Comparing these results against the initial competency mapping helps determine growth.
+With platforms offered by iMocha, one can continuously track learning effectiveness and ROI through detailed analytics.

 In the next decade, it is estimated that 65 percent of jobs will be new roles that do not exist today.
 Preparing employees for this future must begin now.